michael-rapp/AndroidPreferenceActivity/README.txt

         wizard, which provides an alternative navigation, which allows to navigate from one step of the wizard to an other.
 The navigation can be observed and influenced by implementing and registering an appropriate listener.

-    -   The Preference is visually-consistent with Android's built-in PreferenceActivity.

 License Agreement